-Growing leek from seed to harvest is fairly straightforward and will satisfy you in many ways.
+Growing leek from seed to harvest is fairly straightforward.

 Name – Allium porrum

 Type – vegetable